 The Race and Identity-Based Data Collection (RBDC) Strategy is a key element of the Toronto Police Service’s commitment to equitable, unbiased, and non-discriminatory policing.

 Launched in accordance with the provincial Anti-Racism Act of 2017, the RBDC Strategy’s purpose is to identify, monitor and eliminate systemic racism while supporting the development of equitable policies, procedures, services and initiatives.

-The RBDC Strategy is governed by the Toronto Police Service’s Board’s Race-based Data Collection, Analysis and Public Reporting Policy, and is based on the principle that measurement is crucial to effectively understanding the scope of bias and discrimination in policing, and involves the collecting, analyzing and publicly reporting on data related to the race of citizens engaged or involved in police interactions.
+The RBDC Strategy is governed by the Toronto Police Service’s Board’s Race and Identity-based Data Collection, Analysis and Public Reporting Policy, and is based on the principle that measurement is crucial to effectively understanding the scope of bias and discrimination in policing, and involves the collecting, analyzing and publicly reporting on data related to the race of citizens engaged or involved in police interactions.
 This collection of anonymized data will allow the Service to identify how its actions impact the communities it serves and assess where, and how, resources can be allocated differently or more appropriately.

 This innovative strategy is informed by an independent, third-party Community Advisory Panel, ensures transparency and accountability in the collection, analysis, and reporting of data.

 Know Your Rights Campaign

 Educating and informing the public about their rights when interacting with a police officer.View

 AODA Customer Feedback Form

 Please note that some documents might not render correctly in your browser.
 For best experience, download/save the document to your desktop first.